 With the development of supervisory expectations for financial institutions at a sectoral level domestically and by standard-setting bodies, there will be an opportunity for authorities to share experiences on supervisory expectations across sectors.
-The FSB will consider as part of its future work the need to provide a cross-sectoral perspective on regulatory and supervisory approaches.
+The FSB will consider, as part of its potential future peer review of supervisory and regulatory practices, the need to provide a cross-sectoral perspective on regulatory and supervisory approaches.